Riverside Personal Injury LawyerRequest Free Consultation

 In California, you have two years from the date of your accident to bring a personal injury cause of action.
 If you wish to file a wrongful death claim, you have two years from the date of your loved one’s death.
 There are special circumstances that may extend or shorten California’s statute of limitations.
-If you have hidden injuries that do not reveal themselves until days or weeks after your accident, for example, the discovery rule will toll (pause) the clock until the date you discover or reasonably should have discovered your injuries.
+If you have hidden injuries that do not reveal themselves until days or weeks after your injury accident, for example, the discovery rule will toll (pause) the clock until the date you discover or reasonably should have discovered your injuries.

 If you wish to bring a claim against the government in California, on the other hand, you will have a shorter deadline – just six months from the date of your accident – to file.
 With only some exceptions, the civil courts will refuse to hear a case that is filed too late.
 This is why it is important not to wait to consult with an attorney about a potential personal injury lawsuit in Riverside.